borhanmukto/Road-Injury-Severity-Prediction-Using-Decision-Tree/README.md

 traffic accident data of N5 national highway in Bangladesh employing decision trees," 2017 IEEE Region 10 Humanitarian Technology Conference (R10-HTC), Dhaka, 2017, pp. 722-725.

-The authors read these papers and wanted to expand the literature for more recent datasets.
-These papers used datasets from 2001 to 2015, and the authors in this model used datasets from 2017-2020.
-Also, these papers give limited information about class Imbalances, which is very common in classifier problems like accident severity in Bangladesh.
-Also, in these papers, for decision trees, the authors did not provide all of the metrics for different classes of the target variable, which may lead to poor performance in minority classes even though the accuracy is high.

 ## Authors